Last updated: 2 weeks ago

-Apple Watch launched in the spring of 2015 with three distinct models, several bands designed by Apple and fashion companies, and software that emphasized communication.
-Only one of those remain a part of the lineup today; bands.
-Apple made the wrong initial bet on their wearable, but still delivered a smash hit product despite that, because the users found its purpose.
+The Apple Watch launched in the spring of 2015 with three distinct models, several bands, and software that emphasized communication.
+Only one of those remains a part of the lineup today— bands.
+Apple has since evolved the wearable into a device centered around movement, with communication playing a secondary role.

-The Apple Watch has seen a few design changes over the years, but they all share similar design characteristics throughout.
-They run watchOS, and only the first generation watch no longer receives updates.
+The Apple Watch has seen a few design changes over the years, but have shared similar design characteristics.
+The Apple Watch runs watchOS, and the first-generation watch is the only model that no longer receives updates.
 The Digital Crown, changeable watch bands, and an OLED screen are present throughout each generation.

-The Watch features a simple hook and sliding mechanism to secure watch bands in place.
-Not only does Apple offer a range of bands themselves, but third parties can make custom ones as well.
+The Apple Watch features a simple hook and sliding mechanism to secure watch bands in place.
+Apple offers a range of bands as a first-party retailer, but third-party manufacturers can make custom bands using Apple's template.
 Similar to the era of iPod cases, then iPhone cases, watch bands have exploded into its own micro-business.

-Every generation has used the same band latches and sizes, even when the screen size changed.
+Every generation has used the same band latches and sizes since moving to a larger display in the fourth-generation, as it did not change the physical body size.
 A pair of small buttons on either side of the casing can be depressed to release a band and change it out with ease.

-The Digital Crown is based on the real crown a person uses to set the time on an analog watch.
+The Digital Crown is based on a conventional crown a person uses to set the time on an analog watch.
 Apple set out to re-create this type of analog control for the digital era, and invented the Digital Crown.
-It is mounted on liquid metal that is conductive which allows the crown to turn without the need for more complex wiring for signals.
+It is mounted on liquid metal that is conductive, which allows the crown to turn without the need for more complex wiring for signals.

-The Digital Crown acts as a home button, always taking you to the watch face or app list.
+The Digital Crown acts as a home button.
 It also acts as a scroll-wheel for navigation.
-A long press will invoke Siri, and a double press will open your last app.
+A long press will invoke Siri, and a double press will open the last app.

 Embedded in the flat side of the crown is a conductive plate.
-This is used to complete the circuit from your wrist to your finger during an ECG.
+This is used to complete the circuit from wrist to finger during an ECG.